This article has links to products and services we love, which we may make commission from.

 Washington D.C.
 For Free Museums – 2 Days (38 Miles, 1 Hour from Baltimore)

 Next on your best road trip on the east coast should be the political capital of the United States, Washington, D.C.

-This is where you may want to spend a couple of days to visit The White House, The Lincoln Memorial, and Capitol Hill.
+This is where you may want to spend a couple of days visiting The White House, The Lincoln Memorial, and Capitol Hill.

 It is a perfect break to rest from driving because you can explore everything by Metro or rental bikes.

 You can walk the halls of the Smithsonian Museums or stand in front of the Lincoln Memorial and picture Martin Luther King Jr delivering his famous “I Have a Dream” speech in 1963.
 Then half a mile away, you can also visit his memorial.

 This location is also called “America’s Front Yard” because these monuments honor the presidents and founding fathers of American democracy.

 At nighttime, you can hop aboard a trolley for a moonlight tour.

 Try to time your visit for the peak of cherry blossoms in Washington DC in late March and early April; it’s a stunning scene!

 Some of the most famous signature dishes in D.C. are blue crabs, Chesapeake oysters, Salvadoran pupusas, greasy burgers, chicken wings in Mumbo sauce, and the iconic half-smoked ground pork and beef sausages.